 We know our perceptions of time change as a result of all sorts of factors.
 When we feel rejected, or depressed, time seems to slow down.
 Experiments confirm that when we feel genuinely frightened, we also perceive time to pass slowly.
 But when listening to music, time seems to go faster.

 As we age, people across all cultures share the feeling that time speeds up.
 Psychologists and philosophers have been trying to explain this phenomenon for at least 130 years.

 A number of studies report that in fact people of all ages feel time passes quickly.
 Researchers have asked people of different ages how quickly they feel time has passed during the previous week, month, year and decade.
 But the only clear age-related pattern is that the older the person, the more likely they are to say that the last 10 years had passed quickly.
 Over shorter time-scales, people of different ages have similar perceptions of the speed of time passing.

 But researchers have identified that regardless of age, the more time-pressured we feel, the more likely we feel the days, weeks and months are passing too fast.
 This is closely linked to a perception of not having enough time to do all the things we want to do and is true of people in a variety of Western cultures.

 Why do we feel like time is racing away from us?

 Scientists have a number of different theories.
 One is called the ‘proportionality theory’.
-This simply argues that a year seems to pass much faster when you are 40 then when you are 4 because it constitutes only one fortieth of your life, rather than a whole quarter.
+This simply argues that a year seems to pass much faster when you are 40 than when you are four because it constitutes only one fortieth of your life, rather than a whole quarter.